Help! URGENT for Tomorrow About a Physical Therapy Device?

 You can find more at the web site cited, but here is a definition (from that site) that may help:

 “Isokinetic exercise utilizes machines that control the speed of contraction within the range of motion.
 Isokinetic exercise attempts to combine the best features of both isometrics and weight training.
 It provides muscular overload at a constant preset speed while a muscle mobilizes its force through the full range of motion.
 For example, an isokinetic stationary bicycle set at 90 revolutions per minute means that despite how hard and fast the exerciser works, the isokinetic properties of the bicycle will allow the exerciser to pedal only as fast as 90 revolutions per minute.
-Machines known as Cybex and Biodex provide isokinetic results; they generally are used by physical therapists.”
+Machines known as Cybex and Biodex provide isokinetic results; they generally are used by .”

 Also, try pointing your search engine at “isokinetic therapy” and “isokinetic exercise”.